-Many people celebrated this Fourth of July holiday by traveling to visit friends and families for barbeques and fireworks.
+Many people celebrated this Fourth of July holiday by traveling to visit friends and families for barbecues and fireworks.
 Unfortunately, our Missouri personal injury lawyers know that holidays tend to come with an increased risk for car accidents, due to increased traffic on our state's roadways.
 Over this year's holiday counting period (which began Wednesday, July 3, 2013 and ended Sunday, July 8, 2013), the Missouri Highway Patrol worked 358 crashes throughout the state.
 Overall, there were 17 car accident fatalities and 157 people injured as a result of traffic crashes.
 Also, state police arrested 199 people for driving under the influence during this long holiday weekend.

 No traffic fatalities occurred on Wednesday, July 3, 2013.
 However, 358 auto accidents took place between Thursday, July 4 and Sunday, July 7.
 Seven fatalities occurred Thursday, resulting from several different kinds of auto accidents: